App Sport Sci of Elite Perf

 Trefnydd: Dr Anthony Blanchfield

-A variety of factors can determine whether an athlete makes it all the way to elite sport.
+Many factors can determine whether an athlete makes it all the way to elite sport.
 The way that an athlete trains is one of these factors.
 To help an athlete realise their full potential they need a knowledgeable team of sport scientists to work with them.
-Because every athlete is different, it is important that the sport scientist knows how to develop and implement effective training plans to help their athletes strike a perfect balance between training and recovery.
+Because every athlete is different, it is important that the sport scientist can develop effective training plans so that athletes can strike a perfect balance between training and recovery.

 Throughout this course we will look at the processes that are involved in designing effective training plans for athletes, together with how these training plans may differ from sport to sport.
 We will look at how to use data from various sports alongside data from our athlete(s) to devise individually focused, and scientifically structured, training plans.
 We will then look at the many ways that training strategies can be inserted into these structured plans to ensure that our athlete(s) achieve their maximum potential.